Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Introduction

-Over the last few decades, numerous ADP (or RL) methods and the inherent analyses have appeared in literature for controlling autonomous systems \cite{doya2000reinforcement, abbeel2004apprenticeship, peters2008natural, levine2013guided, silver2014deterministic, duan2016benchmarking, recht2019tour,schulman2015TRPO}, including for CT systems.
-Some of these algorithms for CT systems are also called approximate DP or neuro-DP \cite{powell2007approximate,al2008discrete,bertsekas1995neuroDP,kamalapurkar2016model}.
-Abu-Khalaf and Lewis (2005) proposed an ADP algorithm to find nearly optimal constrained control state feedback laws for general nonlinear systems by introducing a non-quadratic cost function \cite{lewis2005definition}.
-The value function represented by a linear combination of artificially designed basis functions is trained by least-squares method at the policy evaluation step, while the policy is directly derived from the value function.
-Utilizing the same single approximator scheme, Dierks and Jagannathan (2010) derived a novel online parameter tuning law that not only ensures the optimal value function and policy are achieved, but also ensures the system states remain bounded during the online learning process \cite{dierks2010admissible}.
-Vamvoudakis and Lewis (2012) proposed a synchronous PI algorithm implemented as actor-critic architecture for nonlinear CT systems without control constraints.
-Both the value function and policy are approximated by linear methods and tuned simultaneously online \cite{Vamvoudakis2010OnlineAC}.
-Furthermore, Vamvoudakis (2014) presented an event-triggered ADP algorithm that reduces the computation cost by updating the policy only when an event-triggered condition was violated \cite{vamvoudakis2014linearmethod}.
-Dong \emph{et al.} (2017) extended this idea to nonlinear systems with saturated actuators \cite{dong2017eventtrigger}.
-In addition, the ADP method has also been widely applied in the optimal control of incompletely known dynamic systems \cite{modares2013adaptive,yang2014admissible,vrabie2009admissiblerequire,vrabie2009adaptive,jiang2015global} and multi-agent systems \cite{Vamvoudakis2012MultiADP, li2017off}.
+In recent years, there has been a significant amount of research on the use of ADP (or RL) techniques for the control of autonomous systems \cite{min2019deep,duan2022adaptive,fan2018robust,na2018nonlinear,sun2018backstepping}.
+One example of CT optimal control is the ADP algorithm proposed by Abu-Khalaf and Lewis, which seeks to find a nearly optimal constrained state-feedback controller for nonlinear systems by using a non-quadratic cost function \cite{lewis2005definition}.
+The value function, parameterized by a linear function of hand-crafted features, is trained by the least square method at the policy evaluation step, and the policy is expressed as an analytic function of the value function.
+Utilizing the same single approximator scheme, Dierks and Jagannathan developed a novel online parameter tuning law that ensures the optimality of both the value function and control policy, as well as maintaining bounded system states during the learning process \cite{dierks2010admissible}. \cite{Vamvoudakis2010OnlineAC} proposed a synchronous PI algorithm with an actor-critic framework for nonlinear CT systems without input constraints.
+Both the value function and policy are approximated by linear methods and tuned simultaneously online.
+Furthermore, Vamvoudakis introduced an event-triggered ADP algorithm that reduces computation cost by only updating the policy when a specific condition is violated \cite{vamvoudakis2014linearmethod}, and Dong \emph{et al.} expanded upon this concept for use in nonlinear systems with saturated actuators \cite{dong2017eventtrigger}.
+In addition, ADP methods have also been widely applied in the optimal control of incompletely known dynamic systems \cite{yang2014admissible,jiang2015global,xue2020adaptive,jiang2022bias,wang2020reinforcement} and multi-agent systems \cite{Vamvoudakis2012MultiADP, li2017off,shi2020data}.